All right, I have three pop quizzes for you all.

 Now, granted, often it is hard for us to see our own fruit.
 That’s why we have brothers and sisters!
 Ask them.
 Good friends can usually tell you how you are growing over time.
 They can say things like, “yeah, you are 25% less of a control-freak than you were five years ago.
 Congratulations, the Spirit is at work in you!”

 In other words, friends: don’t expect sudden transformation in every area of your life.
 Don’t be greedy!
-The tree of repentance grows slowly; but slow growth is still growth.
+Slow growth is still growth.
 So let us encourage one another, and spur one another on toward love and good deeds.
 Not in a harsh “save yourself!” kind of way, but gently, being confident of this, that he who began the good work of planting Repentant DNA within you will make sure that you will bear fruit.
 We don’t have to beat each other into producing fruit; we just have to feed each other: water on the roots, sunshine on the leaves.

 So what are we to do then?
 Repent.
 Be baptized.
 Produce fruit.
 Live.